 The Journey Continues...

 What are the next legs of the journey to community well-being?
 Perhaps new stations need to be built or current ones remodeled.
 Perhaps gaps can be bridged in new ways so no one falls through the cracks.
 Perhaps unengaged passengers can be encouraged to get on the train, or new partnerships can be formed to streamline the journey.

 The purpose of the Human Services Collaborative is to spark the conversation with all community stakeholders about the goal of well-being for all.
 Everyone is welcome to get on board for the journey to community well-being.

 Members of the Collaborative welcome input from one and all.
-To learn more, visit humanservicescollaborative.org, as well as the websites of its individual agency members.
+To learn more, visit humanservicescollaborative.com, as well as the websites of its individual agency members.
 PM